 “Jon’s commitment to innovation and his demonstrated ability to make meaningful progress for customers make him the ideal candidate to lead this joint venture,” said Dr. Martin Kuzaj, Member of the Executive Board at HELM and Qore board member.
 “This move represents meaningful progress for Qore and an important milestone in HELM’s commitment to providing solutions for a successful transformation to a more sustainable planet and society.”

 # # #

 Formed through a joint venture by Cargill and HELM, Qore will help leading brands replace fossil-based chemistries with bio-based intermediates.
 At the heart of the joint venture is the production of QIRA, the next-generation bio-based 1,4-butanediol (BDO).
-Made biologically through the fermentation of plant-based sugars, QIRA can significantly reduce greenhouse gas emissions when replacing today’s widely used chemical intermediates made from traditional fossil sources.
-Bio-based QIRA can be used the same way as its chemical counterpart but with significantly better environmental performance.
+Made biologically through the fermentation of plant-based sugars, QIRA can reduce greenhouse gas emissions when replacing today’s widely used chemical intermediates made from traditional fossil sources.
+Bio-based QIRA can be used the same way as its chemical counterpart but with better environmental performance.

 Leonie Amtenbrink, BCW Global